WeCanCodeIT/columbus-2017-fall/week1/README.md

 ### Class Preparation

 - Continue practicing translating the small word problems from [in class slides #14 and #15](https://wecancodeit.github.io/java-slides/fundamentals/operators-and-expressions/).
-- Recommended Reading: Head First Java pages 49-53
+- Recommended Reading: Head First Java pages 49-53 of Ch.
+3 Know Your Variables, primitives and references
 - [Want more practice today?
 Try numbers 1, 2 and 3.
 You can hard code the variable values instead of worrying about user input](https://www.w3resource.com/java-exercises/datatypes/index.php)